timkphd/HPC/docs/Documentation/Applications/lammps.md

 Please note – the CPU binding and MPICH_OFI_NIC_POLICY being set explicitly allow for extra performance gains on the high-bandwidth partition.
 If not set, there are still performance gains on the high-bandwidth nodes, just not as much as there would be otherwise.

 ## Sample Gila AMD CPU Partition Slurm Script
 A sample Slurm script for running LAMMPS on Gila's AMD CPU nodes is given below.
 These jobs must be submitted [from a Gila x86 login node](../Systems/Gila/modules/#x86-vs-arm).
 This job runs on an entire CPU node.
 Note that mpirun must currently be used to launch parallel jobs.
-Also note that multi-node LAMMPS are not currently possible.
+Also note that multi-node LAMMPS jobs are not currently possible.

 ```
 #!/bin/bash